FOREX-Dollar rises after upbeat U.S. job openings data

 * U.S. jobs openings surge to record high in June

-* Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh (Adds details on U.S. President Donald Trump's comments on North Korea, updates prices)
+* Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh (Updates prices, market activity and comments to U.S. afternoon trading)

 By Saqib Iqbal Ahmed

-"The move in the dollar was probably exacerbated by the light summertime trading volumes in an otherwise quiet economic calendar for most of this week."
+"The move in the dollar was probably exacerbated by the light summertime trading volumes in an otherwise quite economic calendar for most of this week."

 The greenback, which has weakened since the start of the year, got a boost on Friday after a strong U.S. July payrolls report bolstered the case for the Federal Reserve to further tighten monetary policy.

-Tuesday's strong job openings data helped the dollar shake off some the weakness it experienced on Monday following dovish comments from St. Louis Fed President James Bullard and Minneapolis Fed President Neel Kashkari.
+Tuesday's strong job openings data helped the dollar shake of some the weakness it experienced on Monday following dovish comments from St. Louis Fed President James Bullard and Minneapolis Fed President Neel Kashkari.

-The greenback added to losses against the yen after U.S. President Donald Trump on Tuesday warned North Korea it would be met with "fire and fury" if it threatens the United States.

-Earlier Pyongyang said it was ready to give Washington a "severe lesson" with its strategic nuclear force in response to any U.S. military action.
-The dollar was down 0.35 percent against the yen at 110.34 yen.

 The European Central Bank is widely expected to scale back its quantitative easing programme as doubts rise about whether the Fed will be able to raise rates again this year, which has boosted the euro.